-^{} A Petition to the Admissions Review Office should include the following:
+\ A Petition to the Admissions Review Office should include the following:

-- The circumstances that led to the student's withdrawal. - Why the circumstances that led to the student's withdrawal will no longer affect their ability to succeed at the New York Film Academy and how the student plans to succeed in their program if readmitted. - Any additional information that the student would like the Admissions Review Office to consider while reviewing the petition for re-admittance. - The circumstances that led to any disciplinary issues during the student's time at NYFA, if applicable.
+- Any additional information that the student would like the Admissions Review Office to consider while reviewing the petition for re-admittance. - The circumstances that led to any disciplinary issues during the student's time at NYFA, if applicable.